wordpress-mobile/PasscodeLock-Android/README.md

 AppLockManager.getInstance().enableDefaultAppLockIfAvailable(this);
 ```

-* In your project you need to call `PasscodePreferencesActivity` to lauch the passcode configuration screen.
+* In your project you need to use `PasscodePreferenceFragment` in your `SettingsActivity`.
+See [WordPress for Android][1] on how to inflate preferences
+  in the parent app.

 ## Customization
 If you want to customize the pinlock icon, the one available in the unlock screen, override the `passcode_logo.xml` drawable resource.